BongYunnong/BongYunnong.github.io/_posts/2022-12-02-VisualStudio와Git연동하기.md

 ---
 title: "VisualStudio와 Git 연동하기"
-permalink: /posts/Git/
+permalink: /posts/git/linkingvisualstudiowithgit
-excerpt: "VisualStudio와 Git 연동하기"
+excerpt: "How to link visualStudio with git"
 last_modified_at: 2022-12-02T019:26:00-04:00
 toc: true
 ---